 Serve one year terms beginning May 1 and ending April 30.
 Appointed Senators shall serve the remainder of the term in which they were appointed;

 Attend and participate in all scheduled meetings, special sessions, and mandatory events as designated by the Executive Board;

+Senators will be responsible for assigning Senator Ambassadors to other student organizations on campus.
+Senator Ambassadors will attend meetings of their assigned student organization to increase awareness and gain knowledge of campus needs and wants to bring back to the General Assembly.

 Serve on at least one (1) standing SGA committee and at least one (1) University Committee.
 Exceptions to this policy may be made by a majority vote of the Executive Board;